bmw-ece-ntust/wilfrid-prach-attack-analysis/docs/20250224 Study Note (Paper Survey for PRACH Attack Impact on Energy Saving).md

     - PCFICH is a fundamental part of the LTE design, meaning any changes to mitigate jamming must be backward-compatible.
 - **Contribution:**
     - PCFICH Vulnerability Analysis (evaluate impact of PCFICH jamning in simulation)
     - Proposed Mitigation Strategies (Extra-Blind PDCCH Decoding, eliminate PCFICH by fix number of OFDM symbols)

 ## 8. Detection and Mitigation of Uplink Control Channel Jamming in LTE

 - **Problem:**
+    - PUCCH is statically allocated in the frequency spectrum, making it an easy target for protocol-aware adversaries
+- **Importance:**
+    - Mission-Critical Applications: LTE is increasingly being used for public safety networks (e.g., FirstNET), military communications, and emergency response systems.
+Ensuring high availability of LTE networks under jamming attacks is crucial for these use cases
+- **Challenge:**
+    - Mitigation Trade-offs, like duplicating control signals on PUSCH will consume extra bandwidth
+- **Contribution:**
+    - Detection Strategies (Monitoring for Excess PUCCH Energy, Tracking PUCCH Error Rates)
+    - Mitigation Strategies (shifting Control Signaling to the PUSCH, robust modulation and coding scheme) and simulation of the strategy

+## 9. Jamming Attacks and Anti-Jamming Strategies in Wireless Networks: A Comprehensive Survey

+- **Problem:**
     -